 Found in the entrepreneurial and digital nomad hub of Medellin, Colombia, CBox Coworking is a hub for people looking for temporary or flexible workspace.
-It is two-level structure made of numerous shipping containers that also has an outdoor area that takes advantage of container overhangs.
+It is a two-level structure made of numerous shipping containers that also has an outdoor area that takes advantage of container overhangs.

 This unique workspace is housed in a warehouse that used to serve as a bakery in the Netherlands.
 While a bit hard to pronounce for non-Dutch speakers, it’s easy to see why Bakke Rij is a popular place to work from.
-It uses 60 shipping containers that form individual offices and work areas on two levels that are availabel for by the month rental.
+It uses 60 shipping containers that form individual offices and work areas on two levels that are available for by-the-month rental.
 The containers are open the air in the larger warehouse, but each container has in-floor heating elements to help keep you warm.

 The historic Engine Shed development (so named because historically, the building was used for locomotive engines) is a collaborative location in Bristol, England.
 Businesses, academic representatives from the University of Bristol, social innovators, and others can find a home there to explore new enterprises.
 Just outside of the Engine Shed building is Boxworks, a custom workspace made of twenty 40 foot shipping containers arranged on two levels.
 The containers serve as workspaces for creative, digital, and high-tech businesses in the area.
 Boxworks has a rather simple design, with all the containers arranged neatly beside and on top of each other.
 The real value is the adjacency of both other Boxworks tenants as well as the rest of the resources inside the Engine Shed.

 Wilmington, North Carolina has been showing up on the radars of container enthusiasts lately due to their development of The Cargo District, a multi-use development that makes extensive use of shipping containers.
 One of the most exciting pieces of The Cargo District is Coworx, a coworking company that actually is based inside a traditionally constructed building, but makes use of containers as interior elements.
-While Coworx itself doesn’t utilize that many containers, it’s location within the The Cargo District really exposes you a lot of different container options.
+While Coworx itself doesn’t utilize that many containers, its location within The Cargo District really exposes you a lot of different container options.